PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     Site names have a standardised format needed for various systems to run. **You must not rename your site**.
 If there are any problems, please [contact us](mailto:vle-support@york.ac.uk) to resolve.
     2. **Select a [Course image](../ultra/course-image.md)**</br>
     Your departmental template contains a default Course image which shows as a banner in the site and a thumbnail on the Courses page.
 If desired, you can change this to something relevant to your specific module.
-    3. **Staff enrollments & Primary Instructors**:
+    3. **Staff enrolments & Primary Instructors**:
-        - click *Class Register* under the *Details & Actions* menu and check that all relevant staff (lecturers, demonstrators, GTAs etc.) are enrolled on the site with the right access level (usually Instructor).
+        - click *Class Register* under the *Details & Actions* menu and check that all relevant staff (lecturers, demonstrators, GTAs etc.) are enroled on the site with the right access level (usually Instructor).
-        - if needed, [enrol](../ultra/enrol-user.md) missing module staff (you can also contact your departmental administrator or professional support team for help witrh this).
+        - if needed, [enrol](../ultra/enrol-user.md) missing module staff (you can also contact your departmental administrator or professional support team for help with this).
         - apply [**Primary Instructor** settings](../ultra/course-staff.md) so that module staff appear at the top of the *Course Staff* list.
     3. **[Course staff](../ultra/course-staff.md): set Primary Instructor(s)**</br>
-    If non-module staff are also enrolled on the site, identify all module teaching staff using the Primary Instructor setting.
+    If non-module staff are also enroled on the site, identify all module teaching staff using the Primary Instructor setting.
 This will make sure the correct staff are shown first in the Course staff list.

 ## Module information